ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **C1.7** RPP MUST enforce referential integrity.
 A contact MUST not be deleted when it is referenced by other objects.
 RPP MUST return a conflict error when deletion is disallowed and the contact representation MAY include an attribute with information about linked objects.

-## Version -01 to -02

-* Added requirement for support of both thick and thin registry models (R1.7)

-## Version -00 to -01
 **C1.8** RPP SHOULD consider renaming the EPP contact object type to "entity" to better align with the RDAP data model, defined in [@!RFC9083].

 ### Operations